kevinsullivan/TMDE/README.md

 # Get Your Mathematical Development Environment Here!

-You're here because you want the coolest mathematical development environment ever, *and* you want it "near-zero" configuring of your own computer.
-Well, we have just that for you.
-You provide properly running VSCode and Docker Desktop installations on Windows 10 (footnote below) or MacOS, and in return we give you *The* Mathematical Development Environment.
+You're here because you want the coolest mathematical development environment ever, *and* you want it with "near-zero" configuring of your own computer (really).
+Well, that is just what we have for you.
+You provide properly running VSCode and Docker Desktop installations on a Windows 10 (footnote below) or MacOS computer, and we give you The (coolest) Mathematical Development Environment (ever).
 To get it, just follow the yellow brick road .,..,.,..,.,...

-## ... the Yellow Brick Road
+## .,,.. the Yellow Brick Road
 - Update your operating system:
-  - If MacOS: Be sure your OS is completely up-to-date (current version of Big Sur, 11.5.2 as of this writing).
+  - If MacOS: Be sure your OS is up-to-date (current version of Big Sur, 11.5.2 as of this writing).
   - If Windows:
     - Windows 10 Home won't do, but it's probably what you have.
 You must update to Windows 10 Professional, Enterprises, or Education.
     - UVa students: Get or update to Windows 10 Education through ITS, as follows: